 Narrow your results:

-- Examine search result record to see what subjects have been assigned (if any) to the record.
-Subjects can be combined with keywords to focus search, or searched individually to find items that are primarily about the topic.
+Examine search result record to see what subjects have been assigned (if any) to the record.

-- Use citation searching and browsing features, including sorting by # of times cited (Scopus, SciFinder, Google Scholar, etc).
+Use citation searching and browsing features, including sorting by # of times cited (Web of Science, SciFinder, Google Scholar, etc).